St. Bartholomew's Episcopal Church

 Weekly Bible Study

-Starting January 8th, every Wednesday at 10 AM in the upstairs meeting room.
-We have finished discussing the Book of Joshua -- one of the historical narratives of the Hebrew Bible.
+We meet every Wednesday at 10 AM in the upstairs meeting room.
+We have been reading Judges - the stories of the early days of God's people in God's promised land.
 We read one chapter each week and draw on the wisdom of those around the table.
 Please bring a Bible with you or borrow one of the many Bibles we have here at church.
 You do not need to attend every week in order to participate in the study.
-The next book to be announced.

 During Lent, Reverend Amanda led us in a group discussion of the Nicene Creed.
 Other seasonal discussion topics to be announced.